Antiz96/antiz.fr/content/blog/raspberry-pi-wake-on-lan-server.md

 done
 ```

-Finally we can create a systemd service to launch the script automatically at boot (given that your Linux distribution uses systemd as its init system.
+Finally, we can create a systemd service to launch the script automatically at boot (given that your Linux distribution uses systemd as its init system.
 If not, check your init system's documentation).

 Here's the one I wrote, under `/usr/local/lib/systemd/system/monitor-servers-wakeonlan.service`: